 Secular Franciscans are laypeople who are following The Secular Franciscan Rule promulgated in 1978 under Pope Paul VI.
 This rule is a revision of two earlier rules, both derived from the Rule of Life given by St. Francis of Assisi to the laity in the year 1221.
 Secular Franciscans consider as their original point of reference two letters which Saint Francis of Assisi wrote to all the faithful laity of his time.
 Historians believe that these Letters to the Faithful were written to encourage the penitent lay people in their way of life.
-Historians disagree as to whether these letters predated or posted the lay religious Rule of 1221 for the laity, which codified the lay penitential life.
+Historians disagree as to whether these letters predated or post dated the lay religious Rule of 1221 for the laity, which codified the lay penitential life.

 The Confraternity of Penitents uses as its original starting point, not the Letters to the Faithful, but the original Rule of Life itself.
 This Rule for the penitent laity, men and women, was written by Cardinal Hugolino di Conti de Segni and approved by Saint Francis of Assisi in the year 1221.
 In contrast to the letters of exhortations to pray, fast, and do penance, the Rule of 1221 is prescriptive, describing exactly how penitents living the Rule are to fast, abstain, pray, and dress.
 The Confraternity of Penitents uses modern, prescriptive Constitutions, canonically approved by our Bishop, to adapt the original Rule of 1221 to the modern world.